matthewsmawfield/TEP-GNSS-RINEX/manuscript-rinex.md

 Taken together, the findings present a coherent physical narrative.
 The signal is not merely a collection of isolated anomalies but a unified phenomenon with three interconnected properties:

-    - **Not random noise:** p < 10−300 across 172 million pairs; orbital coupling at 3.3σ; shuffle test shows strong evidence ratio (mean ~30×, min 1.9×) with 93% passing strict R² < 0.3 threshold
+    - **Not random noise:** nominal p < 10−15 across 172 million pairs under the standard null; orbital coupling at 3.3σ; shuffle test shows strong evidence ratio (mean ~30×, min 1.9×) with 90% passing strict R² < 0.3 threshold

     - **Cosmic Reference:** The alignment with the CMB frame (and rejection of the Solar Apex) links the inferred preferred direction to a cosmologically defined reference frame, suggesting a cosmological rather than local galactic association.

-    - **Velocity Dependence:** The modulation with Earth's orbital velocity (r = −0.548 to −0.752) is consistent with a kinematic dependence on Earth's motion relative to that reference direction.
+    - **Velocity Dependence:** The modulation with Earth's orbital velocity (r = −0.509 to −0.763) is consistent with a kinematic dependence on Earth's motion relative to that reference direction.

 This triplet—Spacetime Symmetry, CMB Alignment, and Velocity Dependence—summarizes the central empirical signature reported here for the Temporal Equivalence Principle.